profoundgrace/grazie/README.md

    - PostgreSQL: `/prisma-pg` as `/prisma`

 The primary limitation of PostgreSQL is it is currently limited to `string` columns when `json` columns would be more efficient.
 In the future I plan to add database adapters to mitigate this limitation and enable the possibility of NoSQL databases.

+Use of the `/data` folder for SQLite databases is optional, but recommended.
+If the `/data` folder is used for other purposes, internally, the name will be configurable, so you can obfuscate the folder name if you wish.

+## Environment Variables

+- DATABASE_URL - The database connection string or path to the SQLite database file, relative to the `/prisma` folder
+- AWS_ACCESS_KEY_ID - AWS access key ID
+- AWS_SECRET_ACCESS_KEY - AWS secret access key
+- AWS_DEFAULT_REGION - AWS default region
+- AWS_S3_BUCKET - AWS S3 bucket name
+- S3_PROVIDER - "linode" or "aws"
+- MAIL_NO_REPLY - Email address to use for the "no reply" email address
+- MAIL_SUPPORT - Email address to use for support emails
+- SMTP_HOST - SMTP host
+- SMTP_PORT - SMTP port
+- SMTP_USER - SMTP user
+- SMTP_PASSWORD - SMTP password
+- SMTP_SECURE - SMTP secure ("true"/"false")
+- SESSION_NAME - Session name for the cookie
+- SESSION_DOMAIN - Session domain for the cookie
+- SESSION_SECURE - Session secure for the cookie ("true"/"false")
+- SESSION_SECRET - Session secret for the cookie
+- SESSION_TTL - Session TTL in seconds
+- THEME - Theme name
+- ADMINS - Comma separated list of email addresses to auto assign as admins

 ## Development